leverh/react-bookhub-app/README.md

 ![image of Google's Lighthouse report results for the about app page](./src/assets/about-page.png)

-All back-end files have been run through [CI's Python Linter](https://pep8ci.herokuapp.com/) and passed.
+All back-end files have run through [CI's Python Linter](https://pep8ci.herokuapp.com/) and passed.
 Below is an example for one:

 ![Image of CI's linter page result for one of the code files](./src/assets/Screenshot%202023-10-16%20at%2010-50-16%20CI%20Python%20Linter.png)